-- USB VCP is the port that is used to talk between the Kakute F4 AIO and the Configurator GUI.
+- USB VCP is the port that is used to talk between the Kakute F7 AIO and the Configurator GUI.
 MSP is the protocol that they use to talk to each other.
-If you ever turn off MSP on USB VCP, you will not be able to contact the board any more via the Configurator.
+If you turn off MSP on USB VCP, you will not be able to contact the board any more via the Configurator.
 You will have to re-flash the board and erase your configuration to get back into it.
 Suffice it to say, this is bad, and you shouldn't do it.
-Don't ever turn off MSP on the USB VCP line in the Ports tab. - If you are using FrSky SmartPort telemetry: on the UART1 line, in the Telemetry Output column, choose SmartPort from the pulldown menu. - On the UART3 line, enable "Serial RX".

-- If you are using RunCam Split remote control, on the UART4 line, in the Peripherals column, choose RunCam Split. - If you are using ESC Telemetry, on the UART5 line, in the Sensor Input column, choose ESC. - If you are using SmartAudio or ImmersionRC Tramp Telemetry to control your video transmitter: on the UART6 line, in the Peripherals column, choose either TBS SmartAudio or IRC Tramp, depending on which type of transmitter you are using.
+Don't turn off MSP on the USB VCP line in the Ports tab. - If you are using FrSky SmartPort telemetry, in the Telemetry Output column, choose SmartPort from the pulldown menu. - Enable "Serial RX" for the UART that you soldered the receiver signal wire to.
+If using an SBUS or Spektrum receiver, this will have been the RX pad only.
+For a Crossfire receiver, you will have used both the TX and RX pad of the same UART. - If you are using RunCam digital camera control, in the Peripherals column, choose RunCam Device. - If you are using ESC Telemetry, on the UART7 line, in the Sensor Input column, choose ESC.
+Although you can technically use any RX pad for ESC Telemetry, the R7 pads are specifically located at the corners of the board for this purpose. - If you are using SmartAudio or ImmersionRC Tramp Telemetry to control your video transmitter: in the Peripherals column, choose either TBS SmartAudio or IRC Tramp, depending on which type of transmitter you are using.